 Both political parties have been taken over by corporate money.
-Under Clinton the Democrats realized they couldn’t win without big money and once you take money from Wall Street, big oil or the insurance companies then you’re beholding to them and must dole out tax breaks, ensure a for profit health care system, deregulate the banks and Wall Street, exempt the fossil fuel industry from the Clean Air and Water Act and on it goes.
+Under Clinton the Democrats realized they couldn’t win without big money, and once you take money from Wall Street, big oil or the insurance companies then you’re beholding to them, and must dole out tax breaks, ensure a for profit health care system, deregulate the banks and Wall Street, exempt the fossil fuel industry from the Clean Air and Water Act, and on it goes.

 Our votes no longer matter because our legislators no longer need us.
 We’re small potatoes.
-There’s a reason why Jamie Dimon, the CEO of the too big to fail JP Morgan Chase, sits in front of the House Financial Services Committee, wearing cufflinks with the presidential seal, is cajoled by members of congress after he somehow misplaces 2 billion dollars.
+There’s a reason why Jamie Dimon, the CEO of the ‘too big to fail’ JP Morgan Chase, sits in front of the House Financial Services Committee, wearing cufflinks with the presidential seal, and is cajoled by members of congress after he somehow misplaces 2 billion dollars.
 Oh well, not to worry Jamie we know how easy it is to misplace that kind of money.
 I mean look at the billions that disappeared in Iraq.
 Tee hee.

 Electronic voting machines

 And then there’s the mater of the electronic voting machines, where a vote can be switched or lost in the blink of an eye with no paper trail.
 Researches found severe flaws with the Diebold voting machines.

 “[m]alicious software running on a single voting machine can steal votes with little if any risk of detection,” and that the software can be installed on a voting machine in only a minute by anyone that has physical access.”
 Ryan Paul